TMascal/USV-Documentation/Administration/Glossary.md

 # Project Glossary

 ***
+#### ***ESC*** - Electronic Speed Controller
+>An electronic device that regulates the speed, direction, and sometimes braking of an electric motor.
+It is most
+> commonly used to drive three-phase brushless DC (BLDC) motors, which are widely used in applications such as drones,
+> unmanned vehicles, electric propulsion systems, and robotics.

 #### ***MOB*** - Man Overboard
 > A maritime emergency situation in which a person has fallen off a vessel into the water.
 It requires an immediate